|CNY Hiking HOME PAGE||Central Adirondacks||NCT - Siamese Ponds Wilderness|

 During the early part of the nineteenth century, logging was the important industry in the region, and most of the Wilderness was heavily logged.
 Devastating fires at the turn of the 20th century continued to impact the area.
 Today the area shows little evidence of these past impacts and is a beautiful place to explore.
 The Siamese Ponds Wilderness is one of the most popular places to visit in Adirondack Park.

 Thirteenth Lake has a small sand beach at the northern end that makes this area a popular spot for picnics, swimming and camping, with a few accessible campsites located along the accessible trail.
 There are many other nice campsites on this lake for those who are willing to backpack into the wilderness.
 This is also an overly popular trailhead for many of the hiking trails in the vicinity.

-There are over eighty miles of hiking trails, although only about sixty miles of trails are marked.
+There are over eighty miles of hiking trails, with about sixty miles of trails marked.
 Many trails are not marked and do not get as much traffic as other marked trails.
 A good map, compass and/or GPS hand held device is recommended anytime you are hiking, especially in the rugged Siamese Ponds Wilderness.
 There are also popular bushwhacks (off trail) hikes to explore.
 We suggest investing in a Garmin eTrex Legend HCx Personal Navigator.